HOL-Theorem-Prover/HOL/doc/kananaskis-10.release.md

     For example, this means that it is possible to have integers, reals and numbers all in scope, to write something like `MAP (+)`, and to then see what constants are involved by using the mouse.
 (See [Github issue #39](https://github.com/HOL-Theorem-Prover/HOL/issues/39).)

+*   Unicode is handled slightly better on Windows systems.
+By default, the pretty-printer avoids printing with Unicode characters there, but can still parse Unicode input successfully.
+This is important because many of the examples distributed with HOL use Unicode characters in their scripts (nothing in `src/` does).
+This behaviour can be adjusted by toggling the `PP.avoid_unicode` trace.
+On Windows this trace is initialised to true; elsewhere it is initialised to false.

 Bugs fixed:
 -----------